 There are also some concerns and negative implications that need to be considered when designing a compensation plan.
-One of them is health issues.
-Parker et al. (2019) were among the first ones to discuss potential collateral damage of pay per performance compensation plans.
-They discovered that there is a potential that these plans create stress that may damage the performance of the reps (Parker et al., 2019).

-An empirical study including over 1400 sales reps, showed the harmful effects of variable compensation portion on reps' health.
-The study presented an increase in stress, more sick days, and emotional exhaustion.
-The recommendation was to limit the variable share in order to lower the possible negative effects (Habel et al., 2021).
+One of them relates to health issues.
+Parker et al. (2019) were among the first to discuss the potential collateral damage of pay-by-performance compensation plans with their potential to create stress that may damage reps’ performance.
+One empirical study of over 1,400 sales reps showed the harmful effects of variable compensation on reps’ health, evidenced in increases in stress, emotional exhaustion, and higher sickness absence and recommended limiting such variable remuneration (Habel et al., 2021).
+Solbach et al. (2022) recommend discarding classic pay-for-performance (PFP) concepts in favor of team bonuses, overachievement rewards, and even increased base salary.
+As already noted, Madhani (2021) also argues that variable compensation may encourage that sales reps to act less than ethically in obtaining sales, with consequent possible damage to long-term customer relationships.
+In their pursuit of their quota target, they might undermine customer retention, trust, loyalty, and satisfaction.

-As a resolution to these negative effects, one of the recent studies on this subject recommends organizations to leave behind the classical pay-for-performance (PFP) concept.
-It is suggested to consider team bonuses, overachievement rewards and even increased base salary (Solbach et al., 2022).

-Another possible negative effect is described by Madhani (2021) in his work about compensation and ethics.
-There is a risk that sales reps will not demonstrate ethical sales, and will possibly damage the long-term customer relationship.
-In their pursuit for quota, they might harm the customer's lifetime value and jeopardize the trust, loyalty, and satisfaction of their customers.
-Ethical sales behavior, or in other words, the way to achieve the sales quota, is something that needs to be looked after as well (Madhani, 2021).

-It is clear that designing the optimal plan is a challenging task.
-Many considerations should be taken care of, and many aspects and dimensions should be implemented in the design.
-It is also shown that an optimal plan for one organization will not necessarily be an optimal plan for another organization.
-The plan should be designed according to the DNA of the organization, its goals, the industry and the types of sales reps it would like to have in the organization.
+It is clear that designing the optimal plan is challenging, with many factors to consider in doing so.
+It is also clear that a plan that is optimal for one organization may not be for another.
+The plan should be designed to match the organization’s DNA and goals, the industry it operates within, and the types of sales rep it would like to have.

-This research handles some of the gaps that were described in the literature when designing a plan.
-The main gaps this thesis addresses are: (1) Matching between the plan and the rep – not every plan is the right plan to every rep. (2) Recommend the rep which plan he should choose, but give him the liberty to choose his own plan (not only several components of the plan).
-This thesis offers a new design scheme that takes into consideration all of the above and also offers new angles that are not yet published.
-It suggests a bridge between the current quota design to a more contemporary design that have the potential to better address more motivational factors.
+This research addresses some of the gaps described in the literature, the key ones being matching the plan to the rep and recommending the best plan for him/her to choose, while also letting them choose their own (not just elements of one).
+This thesis sets out a new design scheme that takes all of this into consideration in order to better address motivational factors and addresses relevant research gaps.

-So far, this paper presented mostly the rep's side, his or her motivation, and what considerations should be made to have better performance at the end of the day.
-Another issue that should not be forgotten is the cost of the plan.
-A good plan should have all the mentioned components, at a cost that is reasonable for the firm to pay.
-Having a great plan that the company cannot bear cannot survive for the long-term (Leake, 2000).
-This and other considerations from the Company's side is addressed in the next chapter.
+So far, this section has addressed matters mostly from the rep’s perspectives, motivations, and performance levels, but one cannot ignore the cost of the compensation plan.
+A great plan that the company cannot sustain over the long-term is self-defeating (Leake, 2000).
+It is to the company’s side of things that we now turn.

-Company
+Company considerations in compensation plan design